invertase/react-native-apple-authentication/README.md

 - [React Class example (iOS)](example/classVersion.js)
 - [React Hooks example (Android)](example/app.android.js)
 - If you're authenticating users via `React Native Firebase`; see our [Firebase guide](docs/FIREBASE.md)
-- For Android support, a couple extra steps are required on your account.
+- For Android support, a couple extra steps are required on your Apple developer account.
 Checkout [our guide](docs/ANDROID_EXTRA.md) for more info.

 ### iOS